jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Here, as you start your game, we are using every part of the word.

 By questioning our artificial creations, we're effectively asking what our nature is.
-And, not for academic reasons, but for the express purpose of better adapting to nature's environment, weather, and rulebook by re-implementing natural selection over the artificial version so common in the identity, politics, and economics we currently use to play the Game of Technological Life.
+And, not for academic reasons, but for the express purpose of better adapting to nature's environment, weather, and rulebook by becoming self-aware about the artificial selections we're currently making, so they respond to the real pressures our environment imposes rather than the noise so common in the identity, politics, and economics we currently use to play the Game of Technological Life.

-Since there is a sixth mass extinction of biological life underway, most certainly being caused by humanity's use—and misuse—of technology, I would hazard a guess mother nature wouldn't mind us returning to the natural realm as quick as possible.
+Since there is a sixth mass extinction of biological life underway, most certainly being caused by humanity's use—and misuse—of technology, I would hazard a guess if nature truly had a mother, she wouldn't mind us instituting natural selection into the technosphere as quickly as possible.

 But, what does that mean for you?

 We accept that sloths are always slow, ants are always selfless, elephants always love their families.
 We accept every creature has unique natures.
-That doesn't mean every individual lifeform is always predictable, that but it does mean creatures have features, requirements, and instincts that can't be changed because these are the traits the coach needed when selecting them for the team.
+That doesn't mean every individual lifeform is always predictable, but it does mean creatures have features, requirements, and instincts that can't be changed because these are the traits the coach needed when selecting them for the team.

 There's a record of natural selection's picks.
 The tree of life describes the relationships between organisms both living and extinct.
 It is a huge list of producers, grazers, predators, decomposers, and testers who are continually removed and added and because The Game of Life is a job, an obligation to reciprocate inside an ecosystem that harvests resources efficiently enough to increase the carrying capacity and afford to add more members and renew the team.